makredzic/Mr.Logger/README.md

 ## Project Overview

-MRLogger is a high-performance C++20 logging library built as part of a Master's thesis research project.
+MrLogger (pronounced *Mister Logger*) is a high-performance C++20 logging library built as part of a Master's thesis research project.
 It utilizes modern C++20 features (mainly coroutines) as well as io_uring for asynchronous I/O operations, comparing performance against established libraries like spdlog.

 ### Dependencies